Should You Disclose Your Criminal Record on Your Resume?

 5. What If My Spent Convictions Appear on My National Police Check Certificate?

-If you have spent convictions, it is very unlikely that they will be disclosed on your police certificate.
+If you have spent convictions, it is very unlikely that they will be disclosed on your national police check.
 However, if yours is returned to you with spent convictions listed, there will almost always be a good reason for them to appear.
 This will usually be as a precaution to mitigate any risk posed to vulnerable or young people.

 Reasons for disclosure will vary depending on the legislation of your home State or Territory.
 So, police checks in NSW could differ from those in Victoria in terms of the spent convictions listed for a particular job.